 - highlight your most relevant skills and experience to stand out from other applicants

-- back up any statements you make with facts.
-Use the STAR method to help with this.
+- back up any statements you make with facts and use the STAR method

 - double check spelling and grammar before you send it

-- keep a copy of your cover letter.
-They may ask you about it in an interview
+- keep a copy of your cover letter as they may ask you about it in an interview